 There are no quick or easy remedies for the control of blue-green algae once they appear in a lake or pond.
 Reducing the amount of nutrients that wash into our lakes and ponds will eventually reduce the frequency and intensity of blue-green algae blooms, but it may take a long time and a lot of community involvement to effectively change the nutrient concentrations in a water body.
 This is because there may still be large amounts of nutrients in the sediment at the bottom that may continue to serve as food for the blue-green algae.

-Regulatory agencies like the Wisconsin Departments of Natural Resources and Agriculture, Trade, and Consumer Protection are working with communities around the state to reduce stormwater runoff, and to encourage agricultural practices that reduce soil erosion while maintaining high crop yields.
-Locally, landowners and interested citizens can help minimize the problems associated with algal blooms by working together with partners in their watershed to reduce the amount of nutrients that reach nearby lakes, streams, and ponds.
+Regulatory agencies like the DNR and Wis.
+Dept. of Agriculture, Trade, and Consumer Protection (DATCP) are working with communities around the state to reduce stormwater runoff and to encourage agricultural practices that reduce soil erosion while maintaining high crop yields.
+Locally, landowners and interested citizens can help minimize the problems associated with algal blooms by working together with partners in their watershed to reduce the amount of nutrients that reach nearby lakes, streams and ponds.
 You can help reduce nutrient concentrations by promoting the following practices in your community:

 - Plant and maintain vegetative buffer strips along shorelines of lakes, ponds and streams.
 Note: Native plants are much more effective at filtering runoff than the typical grass species found on residential lawns.

 - Has the Wisconsin Department of Natural Resources conducted any monitoring for blue-green algae?